pearcej/cpp4python/_sources/Java4Python/cppdatatypes.rst

     9 occurred 1 times

 Lets review what is happening in this little program.
-In the first line we create a list and initialize the first 10 positions in the list to be
+In the first line we create an array and initialize the first 10 positions in the array to be 0.
+Next we open the data file called ‘test.dat’.
-0. Next we open the data file called ‘test.dat’ Third, we have a loop that reads each line of the file.
-As we read each line we convert it to an integer and increment the counter at the position in the list indicated by the number on the line we just read.
-Finally we iterate over each element in the list printing out both the position in the list and the total value stored in that position.
+Third, we have a loop that reads each line of the file.
+As we read each line we convert it to an integer and increment the counter at the position in the array indicated by the number on the line we just read.
+Finally we iterate over each element in the array printing out both the position in the array and the total value stored in that position.

-To write the Java version of this program we will have to introduce several new Java concepts.
-First, you will see the Java equivalent of a list, called an ``ArrayLlist.`` Next you will see three different kinds of loops used in Java.
+To write the C++ version of this program we will have to introduce several new C++ concepts.
+You will see three different kinds of loops used in C++.
 Two of the loops we will use are going to be very familiar, the third one is different from what you are used to in Python but is easy when you understand the syntax: